 - Click Register to create the app registration

-Once the app has been created, you need to configure what Graph API permissions it will have access to.
-HelpMaster requires it to have access to read the user account and to be able to send and receive email.
+Once the app has been created, you will need to configure what Graph API permissions it will have access to.

 - Click View API Permissions (if you’re still on the initial screen, or API Permissions from the left-side menu)